-Akenside Hill : A Poet’s Corner
+Akenside Hill : Poet’s corner, Butcher Bank

-Amen Corner – Newcastle Cathedral
+Amen Corner : Newcastle Cathedral

-The Anglican cathedral of St Nicholas plays an important role in Newcastle’s history.
+The Anglican cathedral of St Nicholas has long played an important role in Newcastle’s history.
 In 1882 Newcastle upon Tyne became a city.
 This was also the year when Newcastle’s most historic church, St Nicholas, became a cathedral, following the creation of the Diocese of Newcastle from the northern half of the Diocese of Durham.

 Situated near the castle, St Nicholas started life as Newcastle’s main parish church and was first mentioned in 1194, though it is said to date to 1091.
 The church was extended with the construction of a larger nave in 1370 but the cathedral’s most beautiful feature is the impressive lantern crown of 1435-70 adorning the tower.
 It may have inspired the similar but later crown of St Giles Cathedral in Edinburgh.

-The Fenham military barracks opened here in 1806 where the Royal Northumberland Fusiliers were based until 1962.
+The Fenham military barracks opened here in 1806, where the Royal Northumberland Fusiliers were based until 1962.
 BBC Television Centre stands nearby.
 At the south end of the road is St James’ Park, the home of Newcastle United Football Club one of the most prominent landmarks in the area and a shrine to many far and wide.

-Barras Bridge is named from a medieval bridge across the upper Pandon Burn which is known as the Bailiff Burn hereabouts.
+Barras Bridge is named from a medieval bridge across the upper Pandon Burn which was known as the Bailiff Burn hereabouts.
 A later bridge of the nineteenth century exists south of Claremont Road beneath the modern road.